benDeMtp/contentype-bug-reproducer/README.md

 Reproduce the problem caused by quarkus-rest-client-jackson.

-There is to branches :
+There is two branches :

 - **main** : without quarkus-rest-client-jackson
 - **issue** : with quarkus-rest-jackson